Korporal/hardware.esp8266/README.md

 Adding more AT commands and queries is pretty straightforward, the model used is one that converts the response from the device into an arrays of strings, each corresponding to a CRLF terminated text block in the reponse, a complete response is istelf ended by the OK and CRLF sequence thus signalling the completion of the array.
 Methods you add can simply return this string[] for use by your app or you can devise a meaningful class to represent the results rather than just string[].

-The `GetVersionInfo` AT request does this and returns a `VersionInfo` object as seen here: https://github.com/Korporal/hardware.esp8266/blob/main/Explorer/CoreTestApp/Program.cs#L54
+The `GetVersionInfo` AT request does this and returns a `VersionInfo` object.